dmnfarrell/dmnfarrell.github.io/_posts/2021-07-10-snipgenie-sensitivity.markdown

 date:   2021-07-10 16:30:00
 categories: bioinformatics
 tags: [python,genomics,microbiology,snipgenie]
-thumbnail: /img/snp_duplicates_allfilters.png
+thumbnail: /img/snp_duplicates_dists.jpg
 ---

 ## Background

 Whole genome sequence data is now commonly used for bacterial epidemiology.
 For clonal species, the typical method is the 'map to reference and SNP site analysis method'.
 The reads are aligned to a reference genome, variants called and filtered.
 From this shares SNP sites are identified.
 The base at each site for all samples are then placed in a fasta file which is basically a sequence alignment.
 This can be used to build a phylogeny.
 Ideally we can detect a difference of even a single SNP between two related species.
-To test this we used two independent sequencing runs for 16 M.bovis samples.
+To test this we used two independent sequencing runs for 16 M.bovis isolates.
 Libraries were prepared separately from the same cultures.
-Illumina sequencing was performed on two different platforms, a NextSeq 500 with 150 paired end reads and
+Illumina sequencing was performed on two different platforms, a NextSeq 500 with 150 paired end reads and a MiSeq with ~250-300 paired end reads.

 The data was then analysed in [SNiPgenie](https://github.com/dmnfarrell/snipgenie) by running all samples together and then retrieving the SNP distance matrix and maximum likelihood tree.
 From this we could compare the SNP distance between each corresponding pair, which should be zero.
 The code is available [here](https://github.com/dmnfarrell/snipgenie/blob/master/notebooks/duplicates.ipynb).